spm/spm-docs/docs/tutorials/beginners/linear_model.md

 [p,t] = F_stat(y,X,c)
 ```

-Notice that the resulting p value is twice as big as the p value for the `T_stat.m` function.
+Notice that the resulting p value is twice as big as the p value for the `t_stat.m` function.
 The reason for this is that when the F contrast is a vector, rather than a matrix, it does the equivalent of a two-taied t test.

+More generally though, F contrasts can be defined as matrices.